 Hypoglycemia and Physical Activity

 People taking insulin or insulin secretagogues (oral diabetes pills that cause your pancreas to make more insulin) are at risk for hypoglycemia if insulin dose or carbohydrate intake is not adjusted with exercise.
-Checking your blood sugar before doing any physical activity is important to prevent hypoglycemia (low blood sugar).
-Talk to your diabetes care team (doctor, nurse, dietitian or pharmacist) to find out if you are at risk for hypoglycemia.
+Checking your blood glucose before doing any physical activity is important to prevent hypoglycemia (low blood glucose).
+Talk to your diabetes care team (doctor, nurse, dietitian, or pharmacist) to find out if you are at risk for hypoglycemia.